BOPIM: Bayesian Optimization for influence maximization on temporal networks: Bayesian Optimization

 \subsection{Objective function}

 The first step in a BO algorithm is the initial evaluation of the objective function.
 Let $f:\mathcal X\to\mathbb R$ be some real-valued function defined on domain $\mathcal X$ that we wish to maximize.
 BO is particularly useful when $f(\cdot)$ is computationally expensive to evaluate, lacks special structure, e.g., concavity, and/or has unavailable first and second order derivatives.
-Then we evaluate $f(\bx_i)$ for $\bx_i\in\mathcal X$ and $i=1,\dots,N_0$ for a user-defined $N_0$.
+For the temporal IM problem, let $\bx\in\mathcal X=\{0,1\}^n$ be such that $x_j=1$ if node $j$ is in the seed set, and 0 otherwise, for $j=1,\dots, n$.
+Since the seed set is limited to $k$ nodes, we impose the cardinality constraint that $\sum_{j=1}^n x_j=k$.
+Then $f(\bx)$ is the expected influence spread for seed set $\bx$\footnote{$f(\bx)=\sigma(S)$ if $x_j=1$ whenever $j\in S$, and 0 otherwise.}.
+We stress that $f(\cdot)$ is highly dependent on $\mathcal G$ as well as the diffusion process, but suppress this dependence in the notation for convenience.
+In practice, we cannot observe $f(\bx)$ directly; instead we obtain a noisy realization, $y$, via MC simulations, i.e.,